aean0x/rock-5-nas/README.md

 A NixOS configuration for the ROCK5 ITX board, featuring automated installation and secure secrets management.

+Intended to provide a straightforward, all-in-one guide and repo for installing and managing a headless NixOS server setup on a Rock 5 ITX board.

 ## Prerequisites

 - A Linux system with Nix installed